• Skip to main content

 Lamingtons are classic Aussie dessert sponge cakes that are coated with chocolate and dusted with desiccated coconuts.
 This makes for a buttery and delicious cake that tastes so good.

-2 hours freeze 2 hrs
+2 hours freeze: 2 hours hours

-Servings 15 squared
+Servings: 15 squared

-Author Anjali
+Author: Anjali

 FOR THE SPONGE